 - Citadel of Pamplona – This star-shaped citadel was constructed between the 16th and 17th Walking the cobblestone pathways is like stepping back in time.
 Today, this beautifully preserved landmark hosts a plethora of cultural activities such as art displays and concerts during the summer.

 - Pamplona Cathedral – This 14th century Gothic Cathedral is the fourth structure to stand in its location and where Mediaeval kings were crowned.
-Don’t forget to check out the Diocesan Museum inside for a closer look into its intriguing history!
+Don’t forget to check out the Diocesan Museum inside to look into its intriguing history!

 - Plaza del Castillo – Located at the centre of the Old Town, this historic square is a popular social meeting place lined with plenty of cafés and bars.